-The notion is to empower 10-year-olds to create and share — with their friends, ideally — while celebrating their newfound agency.
+The notion is to empower 10-year-olds to create and share, ideally with their friends, while celebrating their newfound agency.
 Is that as tricky as it sounds?
 Not really.
 There are great gift options, even for 10-year-olds who seem to have everything.

 We'd never encourage kids to play with fire just for fun, but this chemistry set teaches them stuff like how to extinguish a flame with invisible gas.
 So yes, it's fun.
 Plus they make bubbling lava or have chemicals change colors.
 It comes with a beaker, test tubes, a graduated cylinder, lab glasses, dropper, funnel, and stirring rod.

 Disney's hit role-playing board game features the sorts of cards and deep character skillsets associated with sets popular in the adult nerd community.
 What makes Villainous impressive is that it is remarkably easy to play despite having a pretty thick rule book.
 That means kids get hooked playing Captain Hook, which is good news because the game is legitimately fun for parents.

 Why not get the 10-year-old in your life the thing they actually want?
 And will deeply appreciate?The Nintendo Switch is a remarkable gaming product.
 It's easy to play, boasts remarkable graphics, and has a game catalog worthy of its excellent interface.

 Just when you think your kid's outgrown Legos, they prove you wrong.
 This two-in-one is a creepy, haunted fairground with a digital ghost world that shows itself when viewed through a smart device.Kids can build this set old-school, or pair it with the Lego app for some serious paranormal activity.
 Either way, it's a very cool, and very creepy, building experience.

 Aspiring engineers can build nine working bridge models such as a suspension bridge, a truss bridge, and even a standalone house.
 Detailed instructions make this set easy to follow, and because there are so many build options, it doesn't get old.

 Quite possibly one of the best and most innovative rainy-day crafting kits we've ever seen.
 If your kids prefers another critter, there's plenty to choose from.
 He or she pushes pins right into the pre-patterned foam bases and creates their own string masterpiece, either based on the pattern one pictured or something else entirely.

 As with Legos, kids can create endless robotic objects with this one single kit.
 They build robots with 10 challenge cards, wood, electric motors, and hardware.

 This coding robot arrives ready to go, and kids can code either through the app, or by using a color code marker.
 Kids push a button, and Evo goes to work.
 It has existing tricks, like following kids around, and learns new tricks either through the OzoBlockly code or with color and markers.

-Add this one to your “gifts for 10-year-old girls” list, although it would be a hit with crafty kids of all genders.
+Defining friendships is a favorite pastime for 10 year olds, and this toy lets them make bracelets to their own exacting specifications.
 Kids simply loop different threads on the nubs of this machine and crank the handle.
 It will spit out a perfect bracelet every time.
 It comes with some suggested designs, but adventurous kids can get really personal and make custom designs to share with their friends.

-The gauntlet inspired by Avengers: Endgame is an electronic fist that is full of power.When it's turned on, the power gauntlet’s six Infinity stones pulsate with glowing light.
+Marvel diehards will love this intricately detailed of the articulated power gauntlet is inspired by the Avengers movie.When it's turned on, the power gauntlet’s six Infinity stones pulsate with glowing light.